nette-intellij/intellij-neon/development.md

 Parser should be heavily tested as well, test cases again inspired from *properties*.
 Here each test case consists of two parts:
  a) a sample code and b) syntax tree of this code dumped to a text file.
 Should be pretty straightforward.

+## Features
+List of features with classes which implement them (it sould help to tell why each file exists, so the we don't have much crap).

+- Language base - most of default namespace; `Neon`, `NeonLanguage`, `NeonIcons`, `file.*`
+- Lexer - `lexer.*`
+- Parser - `parser.*` and `psi.*`
+- Syntax Highlight - `editor.NeonSyntaxHighlighterFactory`
+- Commenter - `NeonCommenter` - defined how to turn code into a comment and back
+- Brace matching - `NeonBraceMatcher` - how to highlight and jump to relevant closing/opening brace or parenthesis
+- Code folding - `editor.NeonFoldingBuilder` - defines which parts of code can be folded (minimized)
+- Completion - `completion.*`; keywords, class names, services from DIC
+- Settings
+    - Color Settings Page - `editor.NeonColorsPage` - allows to configure colors under Settings
+    - Ident style - `editor.NeonLanguageCodeStyleSettingsProvider`, `editor.NeonCodeStyleSettingsProvider`

+*[DIC]: Dependency Injection Container